-Volvo Car Group’s (Volvo Cars) dedication to protecting the smallest and most vulnerable car occupants celebrates its 50-year anniversary in 2014.
-This ground breaking work started with the world’s first rear-facing child seat prototype in a PV544 back in 1964 – and the latest innovation is an Inflatable Child Seat Concept that is easily tucked away in a small bag when not in use.
+ROCKLEIGH, N. J. (April 14, 2014) - 2014 marks the 50th anniversary of Volvo Car Group’s (Volvo Cars) dedication to protecting the smallest and most vulnerable car occupants.
+This groundbreaking work started with the world’s first rear-facing child seat prototype in a PV544 back in 1964 – and the latest innovation is an Inflatable Child Seat Concept that is easily tucked away in a small bag when not in use.

 The differences in anatomy between children and adults form the foundation for Volvo Cars’ child safety developments both in terms of car integrated features and accessories.
 Children are not small versions of adults, which is why children need special restraints when travelling in cars.

-“The basic principle remains the same as fifty years ago.
-The smallest children must always travel facing the rear until the age of three to four.
-Older children should use a booster cushion or booster seat that makes sure that the lap belt is correctly fitted over the pelvis,” says Professor Lotta Jakobsson, Senior Technical Specialist at Volvo Cars Safety Centre.
+“The basic principle remains the same as 50 years ago.
+The smallest children must always travel facing the rear until the age of 3 or 4.
+Older children should use a booster cushion or booster seat that makes sure that the lap belt is correctly fitted over the pelvis,” says Professor Lotta Jakobsson, senior technical specialist at Volvo Cars Safety Center.

 Here are some of the most important milestones in Volvo Cars’ child safety history: